-Social Security Disability Insurance, often referred to as SSDI, is a program to support workers in Sandy Springs and elsewhere who are unable to continue working due to a disability such as illness or injury.
+Social Security Disability Insurance, or SSDI, is a program to support workers in Sandy Springs and elsewhere who are unable to continue working due to a disabling illness or injury.
 Payments through this program can provide a lifeline for those suffering from a physical or mental disability.
 However, workers applying for SSDI benefits often have their claims denied.

-Because the process of applying for SSDI benefits and proving eligibility is so complex and because denials are common, applicants frequently find it advantageous to seek help from a local Social Security lawyer.
-If you are considering applying for SSDI benefits, consider also working with an experienced Sandy Springs SSDI lawyer to facilitate the process and ensure that all requirements are properly fulfilled.
+Because the process of applying for SSDI benefits and proving eligibility is so complex and because denials are common, applicants frequently find it advantageous to seek help from a local Social Security disability attorney.
+If you are considering filing for disability benefits, consider also working with an experienced Sandy Springs SSDI lawyer to successfully navigate the process and ensure that all requirements are properly fulfilled.

 As with Social Security retirement benefits, SSDI benefits are designed to assist workers who have economically supported the Social Security system through either employee payroll deductions or payments made through self-employment taxes.

-In most cases, a worker needs about ten years of work to qualify for SSDI benefits depending on the amount earned.
-Moreover, five of those years must fall within the ten years leading up to the disability.
+In most cases, a worker needs about 10 years of work to qualify for SSDI benefits, depending on the amount earned.
+Moreover, five of those years must fall within the 10 years leading up to the disability.
 Exceptions can be made for younger workers who become disabled.

 In addition to the work requirements, there are numerous disability requirements that must be satisfied before a worker can qualify for SSDI benefits.
 The degree of disability must be such that the applying worker is unable to perform any type of work.
 Suffering from a disability that makes it impossible to perform a prior occupation is not adequate—the worker must be unable to qualify for any type of employment whatsoever.